Computing

 We offer a structured sequence of lessons, helping teachers to ensure that they have covered the skills required to meet the aims of the National Curriculum.
 The content allows for a broad, deep understanding of computing and how it links to children's lives.
 It offers a range of opportunities for consolidation, challenge and variety.
 This allows children to apply the fundamental principles and concepts of computer science.
 They develop analytical problem-solving skills and learn to evaluate and apply information technology.
 It also enables them to become responsible, competent, confident and creative users of information technology.

 Lessons contain revision, analysis and problem-solving.
-Through the sequence of lessons, we intend to inspire pupils to develop a love of the digital world, see its place in their future and give teachers confidence.
+Through the sequence of lessons, we intend to inspire pupils to develop a love of the digital world, see its place in their future and use their digital footprint respectfully and effectively.
 Our lesson plans and resources help children to build on prior knowledge at the same time as introducing new skills and challenges.
+Each Computing lesson across the school begins with a focused e-safety discussion, pitched to the age and stage of the year group’s learners.
+This means we regularly reinforce the messages of maintaining their safety online.
+This is also reinforced during scenario and role-played based activities in RSHCE lessons and circle times.

 In Key Stage 1, the focus is on developing the use of algorithms, programming and how technology can be used safely and purposefully.